European route E6: Vulnerable infrastructure, often interrupted

-Apart from being the most important road between Oslo and Göteborg, E6 is functioning like Norway's backbone, but this road is rather vulnerable to snow storms, rockfalls, landslides, flooding, bridge failures and even train wrecks on the parallel railroad.
+Apart from being the most important road between Oslo and Göteborg, E6 functions as Norway's transport backbone.
+However, this road is rather vulnerable to snow storms, rockfalls, landslides, flooding, bridge failures and even train wrecks on the parallel railroad.
 Whenever E6 is closed (stengt in Norwegian) due to any such aforementioned incident, Norwegian journalists often write that Norway is cut into two pieces (Norge er delt i to), as E6 is the only continuous road in many isolated areas in Norway.
 Detours around incidents in the north of Norway are often hundreds of kilometres longer than driving on E6 would be.

 Interruption due to snowstorms

 Some mountain passes along E6 in Norway are frequently closed due to snowstorms in winter.
 These passes are: